onap/integration/docs/docs_vFW_CNF_CDS.rst

 - Compared to `vFW EDGEX K8S`_ use case **MACRO** workflow in SO is used instead of VNF a'la carte workflow
 - No VNF data preloading used, instead resource-assignment feature of CDS is used
 - CDS is used to resolve instantiation time parameters (Helm overrides)
-  - Ip addresses with IPAM
+  * IP addresses with IPAM
-  - Unique names for resources with ONAP naming service
+  * Unique names for resources with ONAP naming service
-  - CDS is used to create and upload **multicloud/k8s profile** as part of instantiation flow
+  * CDS is used to create and upload **multicloud/k8s profile** as part of instantiation flow
 - Combined all models (Heat, Helm, CBA) in to same git repo and a created single onboarding package `vFW_CNF_CDS Model`_
 - Use case does not contain Closed Loop part of the vFW demo.